Retry Logic & Backoff Strategies for Web Push

 3. Expose metrics for subscription hygiene reporting.

 Implementation Directive: Establish baseline retry thresholds aligned with your SLA.
 For standard web push, cap retries at 3–5 attempts with a maximum wall-clock window of 24 hours.
-Beyond this threshold, the notification is considered stale and must be purged.
+Beyond this threshold, the notification is stale and must be purged.

 2. Exponential Backoff Algorithms & Jitter Implementation

 Linear or fixed-interval retries cause thundering herd scenarios, overwhelming push gateways and triggering cascading 429 responses.
 Exponential backoff with randomized jitter distributes load probabilistically while preserving delivery urgency.
+A sustained 429 is its own discipline — the gateway is explicitly telling you to slow down via Retry-After, and ignoring it risks an IP-level ban; the dedicated response pattern is in Handling 429 Too Many Requests from push services.

 Mathematical Formulation